 End of year reports sent out during Summer term reporting on levels & characteristics of effective learning

-Observations shared between teachers and parents via tapestry as an ongoing process.
+Observations shared between teachers and parents via Tapestry as an ongoing process.

 We value the contribution of parents and encourage them to share information on their child’s learning and development through our Tapestry online learning forum.
-Parents can also provide notes on their child’s learning at home or speak informally to their key person about this.
-Key people use this information to inform assessments.
+Parents can also provide notes on their child’s learning at home or speak informally to the EYFS staff about this.
+This information can then be used to inform assessments.

 For more information on how we encourage parental engagement please see our Early Years Teaching and Learning Policy (2018)